Continuous Audio Language Models: Method

 \looseness=-1 In addition to consistency, we experiment with the TrigFlow \citep{continuous_consistency} formulation of flow‑matching for the MLP.
 Although TrigFlow yields marginally higher fidelity, its inference cost makes it impractical for real‑time use.
-This tradeoff is studied in Sec.~\ref{sec:music_continuation_exp}, Tab.~\ref{tab:music_results}.
+While Tab.~\ref{tab:music_results} shows it, this tradeoff is studied in Sec.~\ref{sec:num_steps}.

 \looseness=-1 Together, these three components form a continuous autoregressive model that (i) leverages noise‑robust long‑term modeling, (ii) preserves local detail via short‑context conditioning, and (iii) achieves rapid, high‑fidelity latent sampling through consistency modeling.